davidlamt/davidltran.com/src/posts/a-new-chapter/index.md

 The thing I will miss the most are the great friendships that were cultivated during my stay.
 However, I know that I will continue to meet awesome people!
 Plus, I can still keep in contact with them and hang out every now and then.

-I know this may be a bit confusing and it is also difficult for me to express.
+I know the following may sound a bit confusing and it is also difficult for me to express.
 However, I felt like I was becoming too *comfortable* in this position.
 I felt my growth as a developer became stagnant.

-The reasoning behind this feeling is probably both a combination of the company culture and some form of burnout.
+The reasoning behind this feeling is probably a combination of the company culture and some form of burnout.
 This did play a factor in my decision to leave but my desire to jump into the web space was the overarching rationale.

 ## Closing Thoughts

 The end of another chapter in my life.
 So it goes.

 Overall, I will definitely come to miss many things about my previous company, especially those that I took for granted.
 On the other hand, I am ecstatic to begin having an impact on the healthcare industry!